The City of Kingston holds regular citizenship ceremonies to welcome new Australian citizens on behalf of the Department of Home Affairs.

 Where and when are citizenship ceremonies held?

-The ceremonies can be held online or in person.
+Citizenship ceremonies are subject to the State Government’s COVID-19 directions.
+Directions will determine if the ceremony is held and whether it is held online or in person.
 Your invitation will state the format of your ceremony.

 Online ceremonies are hosted on Zoom.
 To take part you need access to a compatible device that has a working camera and microphone.